The Fractal Dimension of Product Sets: The Standard Minkowski Dimension of a Product

-We now have the tools necessary to prove the product-summability of the Minkowski dimension.
 In this section we show the standard Minkowski dimension of a Cartesian product is equal to the sum of the Minkowski dimensions of the factors, when the dimensions exist.
 Hence the Minkowski dimension is product-summable.
-In this section we also use the product-summability of the Minkowski dimension to generate subsets of $\R^n$ of dimension within $\delta>0$ of any value less than or equal to $k.$

-While coverings by balls are conceptually simple, coverings by regular $n$-cubes are often more convenient computationally (particularly when considering products, since the product of cubes is a higher dimensional cube).
-Fortunately it does not matter whether one defines the Minkowski dimension using squares or balls, as shown.

-\begin{lemma} Let $A\subset\R^n$ be bounded.
-Then one can compute the Minkowski $s$-dimensional outer measure using either cubes or balls. \end{lemma}